How to Switch from GA4 to Clickport Analytics

 - Set up your goals to match your current GA4 conversions

-- Run both tools for 2-4 weeks
+- Run both tools for 2 to 4 weeks

 Comments